Paying sales tax for online purchases could soon become widespread, due to a Supreme Court ruling Thursday.

 "People will abandon their carts when they realize that they're buying something from California and they're in Kansas and it's costing them whatever their local sales tax is," he said.

-Chelsea Menshek, owner of Modern Day Hippie, also out of Liberty Station, said collecting sales tax is already confusing, and that remitting to 50 states could make it even harder.
+Chelsea Menshek, owner of Modern Day Hippy, also out of Liberty Station, said collecting sales tax is already confusing, and that remitting to 50 states could make it even harder.

-Gill said he expects states to enact new laws that lead to online sales tax collection within six months.
+Gill said he expects states to enact new laws within six months to start collecting.